Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 View source

-Provides immunity from civil liability to local public entities and emergency responders for damage to drones or UAS that were interfering with emergency services including firefighting, EMS, search and rescue, and air services related to these operations.
+Provides immunity from civil liability for local public entities and first responders who damage or destroy an unmanned aircraft system that is interfering with emergency services operations (emergency medical services, firefighting, search and rescue).

 View source